 What does it all mean?
 84% of B2B marketers now content creation as a great way to increase their brand awareness.

-With so many marketers looking at this as an important part of their strategy, you need to have a tight content marketing strategy.
+With so many marketers looking at this as an important part of their digital marketing, you need to have an effective content marketing strategy.

-Before you even write your first blog post or shoot your first video, you need a documented strategy that demonstrates how you can grow your business through content marketing.
+Before you even write your first blog post or shoot your first video, you need a documented plan that demonstrates how you can grow your business through a focused content marketing strategy.

-Right now, 48% of content marketers do not have a documented strategy.
+Right now, 48% of content marketers do not have a documented road map.
 Only 32% of marketers who have a verbal or “plan in their head” strategy feel they are effectively using content marketing.

 That must change.
 To do that, we need to start with the end in mind.